The Anna Hilton Preservation Award

 How to apply:

-Applications may be submitted either electronically or in hard copy but must be submitted no later than March 30, 2017.
+Applications may be submitted either electronically or in hard copy but must be submitted no later than March 30 each year.
 Winner will be chosen by the Board of Directors of The Landmark Society of Cortland County.
 The winner will be announced at the “Spirit of Preservation” Award Ceremony hosted by the Landmark Society in October.